-When speaking of digital security, many people tend to highlight the technological aspects: endpoint security, password managers, and encryption.
-While all of these are essential parts of building your company’s security, it is the staff who stand on the front lines and who are the most susceptible to becoming both targets and tools of cyberthreats.
+Many people highlight digital security's technical aspects: endpoint security, password managers, and encryption.
+While all of these are essential to building your company’s security, the staff stand on the front lines and are the most susceptible to becoming both targets and tools of cyber threats.
 The concept of a human firewall works with this premise.
 What is a human firewall?
 And how can you develop one?

 The meaning behind a human firewall

-As the digital world continues to develop, companies are working with progressively larger amounts of sensitive data.
-If the sensitive digital information were to somehow find its way into the wrong hands, the entire business, as well as the security of its partners or clients, could be endangered.
-Many companies try to protect themselves from such an outcome with progressive technologies and developed solutions, but in some cases, they fail to remember one key factor: human error.
-Such errors are the main cause of data breaches.
+As the digital world continues to develop, companies are working with more significant amounts of sensitive data.
+If the sensitive digital information were to find its way into the wrong hands somehow, the entire business, as well as the security of its partners or clients, could be endangered.
+Many companies try to protect themselves from such an outcome with progressive technologies and developed solutions, but in some cases, they need to remember one key factor: human error.
+Such errors are the leading cause of data breaches.

-The term “human firewall” represents a group of people who are protecting their company from cyber threats, for instance by demonstrating digitally secure behaviour, showing sensitivity to cyber dangers, and communicating with the IT department whenever they encounter any issues.
+The term “human firewall” represents a group of people protecting their company from cyber threats by demonstrating digitally secure behaviour, showing sensitivity to cyber dangers, and communicating with the IT department whenever they encounter any issues.

-By developing a human firewall, businesses can counteract the attempts of cybercriminals, who often use employees as a gateway into the company’s systems.
-Operating under the premise that people are likely to make mistakes, cybercriminals target employees with various forms of social engineering techniques as well as other forms of attacks.
+By developing a human firewall, businesses can counteract cybercriminals’ attempts, who often use employees as a gateway into the company’s systems.
+Operating under the premise that people are likely to make mistakes, cybercriminals target employees with various social engineering techniques and other attacks.

 What are some of them?

-While phishing depends on the idea that a common employee is too busy or inattentive to spot a threat, cyber blackmailers attempt to scare people into paying money out of fear of having their data exposed.
+While phishing depends on the idea that a typical employee is too busy or inattentive to spot a threat, cyber blackmailers attempt to scare people into paying money out of fear of exposing their data.
 The blackmailer may, for instance, claim that they have stalked the recipient via webcam and will share images they have taken unless they receive a ransom.
 In these cases, the recipient should not panic.
-Oftentimes, the threats of the criminals are fake, and paying the requested sum will not solve the issue.
+Often, the threats of the criminals are fake, and paying the requested sum will not solve the issue.

 Lost or stolen devices

 Cybercriminals are continuously searching for poorly secured work devices – both digitally and physically.
-In the digital world, you may protect your system with various security solutions, but in the real world, it is mainly responsible behaviour that stops criminals from stealing laptops and peeking into someone’s computer.
+You may protect your system with various security solutions in the digital world.
+Still, in the real world, it is mainly responsible behaviour that stops criminals from stealing laptops and peeking into someone’s computer.

 Attacks in disguise

-Cybercriminals may try to trick employees by disguising themselves as someone else – not just online, but also in person.
+Cybercriminals may try to trick employees by disguising themselves as someone else – not just online but also in person.
 They may, for instance, come to your office building and pose as an employee who has just forgotten their entrance card.
-Unless the employees are cautious, they may let the intruder get into the building – and to the company’s sensitive data.
-Read the story of how Jake Moore, ESET’s expert, managed to “hack” a golf club while posing as a TV assistant producer.
+Unless the employees are cautious, they may let the intruder get into the building and the company’s sensitive data.
+Read how Jake Moore, ESET’s expert, managed to “hack” a golf club while posing as a TV assistant producer.

-Hidden in various websites or pop-up windows, malicious links may try to entice employees with an interesting offer or urge them to update their apps or software.
+Hidden in various websites or pop-up windows, malicious links may try to entice employees with an exciting offer or urge them to update their apps or software.

-Threat actors also often include malicious files as email attachments, and after users open the file, their computers get infected with malware.
+Threat actors also often include malicious files as email attachments; after users open the file, their computers get infected with malware.
 An infected file can look as innocent as a regular Excel document.
 But it can contain a malicious macro that will run automatically once the document is opened.

 Build your protective human firewall

 1. Educate your employees.
-They need to know how to detect different threats and how to react to them safely.
+They need to know how to detect threats and react to them safely.
 Continuously develop your employees’ knowledge.
 Ideally, start from the first day and make security education part of your onboarding – and perhaps consider the level of a candidate’s security awareness even while recruiting.
-Look for interactive ways to make security training fun, interesting, and memorable.
+Look for interactive ways to make security training fun, engaging, and memorable.

-2. The simple way is the best way.
+2. The simple way is the best.
 Create policies that are easy to understand and stick to them.
-Don’t overburden or stress your employees with too much information, but make sure every employee knows what to do and how to remain digitally secure.
+Don’t overburden or stress your employees with too much information, but ensure every employee knows what to do and how to remain digitally secure.
 Don’t overlook the basics, and make it known that your employees should:

 - use secure passwords and have a separate password for each account